The Impact of Generative Artificial Intelligence on Market Equilibrium: Evidence from a Natural Experiment: Related Literature

-The economics of information technology (IT) refers to the study of how IT affects markets, organizations, and individuals, and how it changes the way businesses operate and make strategic decisions.
+The economics of artificial intelligence (AI) refers to the study of how AI affects markets, organizations, and individuals, and how it changes the way businesses operate and make strategic decisions.

-The main research method for studying the economics of IT is empirical studies of observational data and experiments.
-Research questions usually take the form of what the impact of X on Y is.
-For example, the authors \cite{pamuru2021impact} examine the impact of an augmented reality game on local businesses, i.e., Pokémon Go on restaurants.
-In the context of AI, the research includes the impact of AI on education \cite{popenici2017exploring}, labor \cite{frank2019toward}, healthcare \cite{wolff2020economic}, etc.
+The main research method for studying the economics of AI is empirical research, which meticulously examines the impact of AI adoption on a focal area through the careful analysis of observational data and controlled experiments.
+Past research has examined the impact of AI on areas such as innovation \cite{allam2016impact}, human resource management \cite{tambe2019artificial}, sales \cite{luo2021artificial}, consumer behavior \cite{sun2019effect}, international trade \cite{goldfarb2019artificial}, education \cite{popenici2017exploring} and healthcare \cite{wolff2020economic}.

-The vision paper \cite{brynjolfsson2021economics} summarizes three criteria for evaluating new economics of IT research: questions should be novel and interesting; methods should be correct and useful; outcomes should be important and impactful.
+A stream of papers on the impact of AI on the labor market \cite{webb2019impact,frank2019toward} is closely related to our work.
+These papers mainly focus on how AI affects the employment and wages of workers, and who is more or less likely to be affected by AI.
+The literature reveals two contradictory aspects: on the one hand, AI may carry the risk of job displacement \cite{acemoglu2011skills,brynjolfsson2018can,horton2019death,brynjolfsson2019does,yilmaz2023ai}; on the other hand, AI may also benefit workers by increasing their productivity \cite{brynjolfsson2019artificial,peng2023impact,noy2023experimental}.

-This paper squarely meets the outlined criteria for several reasons.
-Firstly, it pioneers the exploration of generative AI's impact, a field that has rapidly gained significant societal attention since its inception.
-Secondly, it deftly navigates the challenge of causal inference through the ingenious identification of a novel natural experiment, which also establishes a foundation for future research.
-Finally, the paper's result is unexpected in that what was thought to be negative is actually positive, which has important implications for various stakeholders.
+Our paper contributes to the literature on the economics of (generative) artificial intelligence.
+First, we pioneer the estimation of the impact of generative AI, the new era of AI whose effects are still unclear and understudied.
+Second, our research target, a marketplace, is unique and provides perspectives from both the supplier and consumer sides, providing more insights into the impact of generative AI.
+Third, our identified natural experiment facilitates future research on generative AI by identifying an ideal scenario for causal inference.